Examples

 # Define a custom density profile function

-#return what ever density profile you want as a function of phi, theta, and r
+#return whatever density profile (g/cm^3) you want as a function of phi, theta, and r

 #you may keep the consistency of the mass profile with the density profile